exercism/pharo-smalltalk/README.md

 Pharo exercises are organised into sub-packages, which each contain a TestCase that must be compatible with [SUunit](https://en.wikipedia.org/wiki/SUnit).

 To test an exercise run it from the built-in test runner by clicking on the test orb.
 The orb will turn green if the tests are successful, or orange or red if their are any failures or errors respectively.
-Alternatively you can run test manually in the playground by evaluating:
+Alternatively you can run tests manually in the playground by evaluating:

 ```
-MyExercismPackage suite run.
+<ExerciseName>Test suite run.
 ```

 To test in a non-development image, you should follow the [user installation steps](./docs/INSTALLATION.md).
 If you